ak292/discord-management-bot/README.md

 # To-Do-List

-- Fix issue with duplicate first/last names (FIXED)
+- Fix issue with duplicate first/last names (DONE)
-- Fix issue with removing a users old rank when giving them new one
+- Change the client side from input into drag and drop file for CSV (DONE)
-- Change the client side from input into drag and drop file for CSV
+- Finish working on the botCSVUpdate discord.js function to update roles
-- Finish working on the botCSVUpdate discord.js function
+  - Make sure to remove a users old rank when giving them new one